apasto/PaBr19Accompanying/README.md

 It acts as a wrapper for `TOUT_section`, which can be called directly.

 `TOUT_sectionCall` must be called without arguments.
+In depth usage documentation is provided in each .m file.

 First figure: map view.
 The figure waits for two clicks, defining the section path.